pangolindex/tokenlists/README.md

 the specification.
 The Pangolin community invites you to add your token to our tokenlists!

-## Adding a Token to an Existing List
+## Adding Your Token to an Existing List

 ### General Requirements